corda/corda/docs/source/tutorial-cordapp.rst

 ``deployNodes`` Gradle task) and a ``runnodes`` shell script (batch file on Widnows).

 Each node folder contains the Corda JAR, a folder for dependencies and a folder for plugins (or CorDapps).
 There is also a node.conf file.
-See :doc:`Corda configuration files <corda-configuration-files>`.
+See :doc:`Corda configuration files <corda-configuration-file>`.

 **Building from IntelliJ**